Datafable/gbif-dataset-metrics/aggregation_module/README.md

 ## Description

 Since the [extraction module](../extraction_module) can result in metrics of a single dataset being divided over different output files, the aggregation module was implemented to aggregate the metrics of each dataset.
-Once these metrics are aggregated, the aggretion module will constructs a taxonomy tree for each dataset.
+Once these metrics are aggregated, the aggretion module will construct a taxonomy tree for each dataset.
 The metrics and the taxonomy tree are written to a [CartoDB table](https://datafable.cartodb.com/tables/gbif_dataset_metrics) that will serve as a back end for the [extension](../extension).

 ## Requirements